 Asperger’s syndrome (AS) and autism both come under the autism spectrum disorder (ASD).
-Both conditions make social interaction challenging, but people with Asperger’s do not have problems with language and thinking.
+Both conditions can make social interaction challenging, but people with AS do not usually have problems with language and thinking.

 Historically, doctors diagnosed AS and autism separately.
 However, since 2013, both now combine under the umbrella diagnosis of ASD.